Fermented Cinnamon Peaches, Spicy, Easy, and Delicious! (How to Ferment Peaches with this Recipe)

 My parents came to visit last weekend, and they brought us a huge box of peaches from their orchard!
 They were already starting to turn a bit---as in being quite ripe---so I had to act quickly.
-I was just not in the mood for canning jam, so I decided to try fermenting the peaches!
+I was just not in the mood for canning jam, so I decided to try fermenting the peaches as an alternate preservation method.
 I looked at a few recipes---and wouldn't you know, there is just not a whole lot of information about fermenting peaches that I could find.
 So, I generally looked at a variety of different recipes to inspire the recipe I will tell you about now.

 How to Make Fermented Spiced Peach Sauce (also called Chutney of sorts)

 **8 cups of peaches, skinned and cut into pieces (That's how much I decided to use---Use as much or as little as you want and adjust.
 I am not a big "measurer" so feel free to play around with amounts!

 **1 1/2 cups of pecans, chopped (You don't need to use this much---I love nuts)

 **Sugar---Most everything I have read about fermenting fruits and drinks (like kombucha, kefir, etc.) mentions adding sugar of some type.
 That's because the culture (specific bacteria/yeast) uses the sugar as food.
 Frankly, I felt these peaches were quite sweet enough, and since I don't like added sugar unless absolutely necessary, I decided to completely omit the sugar.
 I suppose you could use some honey if you wanted.